sealeelike/Enjoy-your-seat/README.md

 ```
 ### Solver for Room combination
 - least room change
-- longest overlapping period
+- longest overlapping period (give users more freedom to decide when to switch)
-- leaving early when the room availability is about to expire
+- leaving early when the room availability is about to expire (optional)

 ## Effect Preview
 ![](Schematic%20diagram.jpg)